trimble-oss/openapi-spectral-rules/docs/RULES.md

 ### tas-check-content-type-for-206-get-response-code

-Check if the get response code 206 has content-type and content-range
+Check if the GET response code 206 has content-type and content-range

 https://api-standards.trimble-pnp.com/api-standard/http#successful-responses-2xx